tordevries/debuggr/README.md

 The code includes very basic security options, such as simple password protection, and forced SSL.
 If a password is required (and it should be!), access will be authorized via a session.
 As a result, this requires use of a cookie.

+This is not compressed/minified.
+A compressed version was briefly offered, but as this was designed for use in a programming class, the verbose version is now the only version, for students interested in dissecting code.

 ---
 ## Installation and Use
 Whether you use the verbose or minified versions, installation is the same: upload the debuggr.php file to your hosting, and configure the variable options at the beginning of the document.